W. Bradford Wilcox: Work

-Wilcox has been a strong proponent of the "success sequence", arguing that data show that people who graduate high school, get a full-time job, and have children after marriage are consequently less likely to be poor.
+Wilcox has been a strong proponent of the success sequence, arguing that data show that people who graduate high school, get a full-time job, and have children after marriage are consequently less likely to be poor.
 Critics argue that scholars like Wilcox pay too little attention to social structures that stymie individual efforts to escape poverty.
-The data supporting the success sequence reflect selection effects, in their view: it demonstrates that advantaged young adults are more likely to graduate, get a job, and have children in wedlock—but it does not necessarily prove that people who graduate, get a job, and have children in wedlock will become successful.
+The data supporting the success sequence reflect selection effects rather than causation, in their view: it demonstrates that advantaged young adults are more likely to graduate, get a job, and have children in wedlock—but it does not necessarily prove that people who graduate, get a job, and have children in wedlock will become successful.

 In 2013, Wilcox was revealed, along with Billy Dunne, as two of the three anonymous peer reviewers of a controversial study by Mark Regnerus, "How Different Are the Adult Children of Parents Who Have Same-Sex Relationships?
 Findings from the New Family Structures Study".
 Wilcox was the director of the Program on Family, Marriage and Democracy at the Witherspoon Institute, which funded Regnerus's study.
 The study was much criticized for its methodology and for allegations that it was shaped by funds from politically conservative organizations.